 Advantages of Hydroponics:

-Hydroponics is a very helpful technique when there is deficiency of land, and it is expanding incredibly beneficial and productive to farmers.
-The favourable elements of hydroponics are listed down below.
+Hydroponics is a very helpful technique when there is deficiency of land, and it is expanding, incredibly beneficial and productive to farmers.
+The favorable elements of hydroponics are listed down below.

 • Eliminates soil-borne disorders and weeds.